Social skills - for children

 Social skills are:

 - Cooperation – playing your part in a positive way, eg. taking turns, doing your part of a shared task.
+Have a look at 'Let's cooperate'.

 - Being a friend - there are many levels of friendship, our topic on Making friends will tell you more.